By investing in particular global or local sectors, Australian investors aim to access companies operating in industries with strong growth potential.

 A sector is used to describe a group of companies in the market that provide similar products or services.

-With over 2,000 companies listed on the ASX, categorising companies by sectors enables investors to look at the sharemarket as a whole and compare businesses based on their sector or industry.
+Taking the Australian sharemarket as an example, with over 2,000 companies listed on the ASX, categorising companies by sectors enables investors to compare businesses based on their sector or industry.

 The Global Industry Classification Standard (GICS), jointly established by global index providers S&P Dow Jones Indices and MSCI, is the global standard for categorising companies into sectors and industries.